overuseofrem/backstagetalks-recreate/README.md

 The goal is to recerate the structure, appearance, and behavior of the **Backstage Talks website**.
 Specifically, the preview page that Frontend Practice provides.

-> ❗This is a personal practice project! all banding, content, and design elements remain the property of Ableton.
+> ❗This is a personal practice project! all banding, content, and design elements remain the property of Backstage Talks.
 This clone is for educational, recreational, and non-commercial use only.
 > Images, and text may be replaced with placeholders or free-to-use alternatives.

 <br>